 The Wesleyan Advantage Bachelor of Science in Organizational Leadership and Communication degree program helps students examine how organizational culture is created, maintained, and influenced through communication.
 Learn the traditional functions of management—planning, organizing, leading and controlling—and the roles of moral code and ethics in managerial decision-making.
-Three specialization areas will help you focus on human resources, public relations, marketing, or project management skills.

 Communication is the backbone of every organizational culture: public, private, for-profit, and nonprofit.
 When an organization sells goods or services, the public relations, marketing, and sales departments are responsible for communicating and interacting with consumers, the media, and other external groups to make sure the company succeeds.
 Additionally, effective internal communication to employees, to management, and between departments is essential to organizational success.

 The Bachelor of Science in Organizational Leadership and Communication helps students develop oral, written, and interpersonal communication skills, as well as critical thinking and problem solving so they will be able to communicate their ideas effectively and understand the businesses within which they work.
 Organizational leadership and communication looks at informal and formal communications, leadership, intercultural communication, and diversity issues, as well as types of internal communications within a business.
 Students may specialize in human resources, public relations, marketing, or project management.

 The program consists of 36 hours of coursework in the Organizational Leadership and Communication major.